Death of Cindy James: 1987–1989

 In August 1987, Cindy began working as a nurse at Richmond General Hospital.
 On August 28, her home alarm was triggered after a back window was broken, and three days later, on August 31, she reported to police that her front porch lightbulbs had been loosened.
 The following week, she reported that someone had used a glass cutter to create a hole in the basement door window.
 In February 1988, Cindy indicated that someone had shattered a window to her home after securing it with electrical tape.

 On October 11, 1988, Makepeace received two strange voice messages on his home answering machine.
 One of the messages contained a hoarse voice speaking the phrase: "Cindy, dead meat soon," while the other stated: "More smack, more downers, another grand after we waste the cunt.
 No more deal."
 He gave the answering machine tapes to his attorney, as he distrusted the Vancouver police, whom he felt might target him as a suspect.
 Fifteen days later, Cindy was found unconscious in her garage.
 She had been hogtied, was nude from the waist down, and again had a black nylon stocking tied around her neck.
 Around this time, the RCMP hired mountain climber and knot expert Robert Chisnall to analyze the knots on the nylon stockings she had frequently been found bound with.
 At the time, Chisnall concluded that it was "highly unlikely" that Cindy would have been able to secure such knots herself.

 In January 1989, Richard Johnston, a life insurance salesman from whom Cindy had purchased a policy, moved into the basement unit of her residence; she offered him the rental on the basis that she would feel more safe with someone else living with her.
-On April 8, a security guard at Richmond General Hospital, where Cindy was employed, discovered a note on the premises crafted with cut-and-pasted letters, which read: "SOON, CINDY".
+On April 8, a security guard at Richmond General Hospital, where Cindy was employed, discovered a note on the premises with cut-and-pasted letters, which read: "SOON, CINDY".
 The phrase "sleep well" was also found written in the dew on her windshield.
 Following a reported attempted break-in at her home on April 29, the RCMP used scent hounds in an attempt to track the alleged intruder, but the dogs found no trail.
 On May 10, 1989, scent hounds were utilized again following another alleged break-in, and were able to track the scent of an unknown individual that led over the backyard fence of Cindy's home.